bergie/MidgardMidcomCompatBundle/README.md

     new Midgard\MidcomCompatBundle\MidgardMidcomCompatBundle()

 You also need a Midgard2 repository connection, so ensure that you also have the [MidgardConnectionBundle](https://github.com/bergie/MidgardConnectionBundle) installed and configured.
+You'll also need [MidgardToolbarBundle](https://github.com/bergie/MidgardToolbarBundle) for the MidCOM toolbars.

 ## Configuration